West Bengal: Bombs allegedly hurled at BJP MP Arjun Singh’s house, legislator seeks NIA probe

 The blasts took place around 6.10 am, said the BJP leader.
 Singh was in Delhi when the explosions took place, but his family members were inside the house at the time, according to India Today.

-Police officials have reached the spot and are examining CCTV footage to identify the culprits.
+Police officials reached the spot and examined the CCTV footage to identify the culprits.

-The bombs were allegedly hurled by three men on a bike, according to NDTV.
+“On enquiry, we found that six to seven people came out of Mazdoor Bhawan, thrashed a boy and again entered the building,” said Deputy Commissioner (North) of Barrackpore Police, Srihari Pandey, according to ANI.
+“The boy then came with some people and hurled bombs at the Bhawan’s gate.”

 West Bengal BJP party unit chief Dilip Ghosh said the assailants were most likely from the ruling Trinamool Congress, the channel reported.

 Singh said on Twitter that Union Home Minister Amit Shah spoke to him after the explosions and inquired about his well-being.
 “I do not expect the West Bengal Police to conduct an impartial probe,” he said.
 “The National Investigation Agency should be asked to investigate the matter and find the culprits.”